jaicab/jaicab.github.io/_posts/2016-03-08-design-is-choice.md

 Those I don’t get are the ones that just **don’t care at all** and just want to make their work **easier**.
 I feel like they don’t respect their users.
 Could it be that they don’t know the potential of doing things this way, of doing things _right_?

 <q>It’s just boring</q>, I’ve heard too. <q>I just want to do cool stuff, not worry about old boring support</q>.
-I like how Jeremy Keith usually answers to this with <q>well, it’s called work for a reason, right?</q>.
+I like how Jeremy Keith usually responds to this with <q>well, it’s called work for a reason, right?</q>.

 What most of these people that give excuses don't really know is that once you got you core experience up and running, you can **spend all your time working on the enhanced experience**, and not only a single experience but an great _flexible_ experience.
 Scott Jehl from Filament Group [wrote about this a while ago](https://the-pastry-box-project.net/scott-jehl/2014-March-7):